-Year 7 boys will undertake assessment papers in English and Mathematics, attend a formal interview with the Headmaster and Head of Lower School, and participate in a number of other indoor and outdoor activities.
+Year 7 boys will undertake assessment papers in English and Mathematics, attend an informal interview with the Head of Lower School or other senior member of staff, and participate in a number of other indoor and outdoor activities.

-Year 9 boys will undertake written tests in English and Mathematics and take part in a group exercise, sporting activity and carry out an individual ICT task.
+Year 9 boys will undertake written tests in English and Mathematics and take part in a group exercise, sporting activity.
 They will be interviewed by a Housemaster or senior member of staff during the day and will meet the Headmaster.

-Year 12 girls and boys will undertake a computer-based task that assesses literacy, numeracy and other cognitive skills.
+Year 12 girls and boys will undertake a range of literacy and numeracy tests.
 They will also take part in a group task and be interviewed by a senior member of staff.